 This may look to be a tiny thing in the face of the challenges we are confronting.
 Yet it alone might have the power to sustain the hard work of remaining open to our world and our times.
 It sustains the view that recognizes that in spite of all our ego-games and self-involvement there remains in us something that is pure, something that is clear.
 Our intention is beyond the limits of our cognitive mind since it includes our emotional makeup and our talents for navigating time.
 Our intention is not like a prayer or an aspiration, though it is often expressed in those ways.
 Our intention, if I was to put it into words, could be said to be the simple desire to see the end of unnecessary suffering for ourselves, our species and the whole of the living earth.

 It seems such an outrageous dream, such an unrealistic hope.
 These objections miss the point.
 The path to the end of suffering is made up of steps that minimize suffering.
 Stands to reason, right?
 Those steps are surely within our reach.
 Not a day goes by where each and every one of us does not have at least a few opportunities to choose between lessening some form of suffering or not.
+Our ancestors understood this well and enshrined them in the corporal and spiritual act of mercy.

 Those of us who dwell in the overdeveloped world are of necessity enmeshed in systems which harm the earth.
 Modern life entails participation in activities we don’t approve of, activities actively damaging our planet.
 Often alternative means for procuring life’s necessities are not available.
 Mass produced, mass marketed, mass consumed industrialized culture suffers from mono-vision.
 For all our talk of freedom and technological progress there is a surprising dearth of real choices for how we work, move, eat and educate ourselves.
 Monopolies abound, dissensus not so much.
 An honest appraisal of our situation recognizes that there is much we as individuals do not control.

-Yet, it is equally true that there is very little we as individuals do not influence in any way.
+Yet, it is equally true that there is very little we as individuals do not influence in any way whatsoever.
 Here the cracks begin, the cracks where the light gets in.
 Here is why holding one’s intention clearly is so important.
 Knowing what you stand for both steadies us for the hard work of remaining open and readies us for taking advantage of any opportunities that present themselves to participate in more life affirming alternatives.

 Ultimately the core industrial processes as we know them will prove to be a short chapter in our species history.
 Consuming and wasting as many non-renewable resources as fast as possible to maximize profit and growth is simply not a sustainable value system for organizing cultures.
 The temporary energy bonanza now coming to an end enabled it and we were quick to add the delusions about our special place in the sun it required.
 Today as the age of consequences is just getting started, the search for alternative values and stories by which to organize and understand our social lives is apparent everywhere.
 We are losing our reference points and along with them the legitimacy of our former institutions.
 It can be very unsettling to live through the twilight of idols.